nirnejak/sql-integrations/README.md

-# MongoDB Analytics Tool
+# MongoDB Dashboard Tool

-A Tool for analyzing data from MongoDB.
+A tool for building Dashboard on MongoDB

 **Features**

-- SQL Code Editor(with Completion)
+- SQL Code Editor(with Auto-completion)
 - Data in Tabular Form
 - Graphs and Charts
 - Saved Queries
 - Export to CSV
 - Export to JSON
+- Build Dashboards
+- Users and Invites

 ---